T

 Insider tips

 • Utilize Budapest's efficient public transport system (metro, trams, buses).
-Consider purchasing a travel pass.
+Consider a travel pass.

 Packing highlights